 All recipe posts are written by our co-founder Jennifer J. Yoo unless otherwise noted.

 Designed to be a companion to a bowl of rice, a batch of these will go a long way in your fridge.
 I have always been a huge fan of ramps and its garlicky flavor.
 And in an attempt to prolong the ramp season in my fridge, I decided to make a batch of soy sauce based pickles.
 Once you get the base down, you can easily interchange the vegetable to pickle with.
 Onions are delicious with this base and so is daikon radish or garlic.
-And once you are done with the pickles, the left over sauce can be used as a vinaigrette or as a seasoning.
+And with the addition of oil, the left over sauce can be used as a salad dressing.

 TIME 20 minutes

 - 1 cup Hanega plum vinegar

 - Handful dried small shiitake mushrooms, or 2-3 regular sized dried shiitake mushrooms (optional)

 - Soak dried shiitake mushrooms in warm water for about 15 minutes

 - Add soy sauce, water, sugar and shiitake mushrooms into a pot and let it come to a gentle boil.